epi2me-labs/wf-transcriptomes/README.md

 argument to `nextflow run`:

 ```
-OUTPUT=template-workflow
+OUTPUT=workflow-template
-nextflow run workflow.nf \
+nextflow run main.nf \
     -w ${OUTPUT}/workspace \
     -profile standard \
-    --reads test_data/reads.fq.gz \
+    --fastq test_data/reads.fq.gz \
     --out_dir ${OUTPUT}
 ```

-The output of the pipeline will be found in `./template-workflow` for the above example.
+The output of the pipeline will be found in `./workflow-template` for the above example.
 This directory contains the nextflow working directories alongside the two primary outputs of the pipeline.